Philipp Charles, Count of Erbach-Fürstenau

-Philipp Charles, Count of Erbach-Fürstenau (14 September 1677 – 2 June 1736), was a member of the German House of Erbach who held the fiefs of Fürstenau, Michelstadt and Breuberg.
+Philipp Charles, Count of Erbach-Fürstenau (14 September 1677 – 2 June 1736), was a member of the German House of Erbach who held the fiefs of Fürstenau, Michelstadt, and Breuberg.

-Born in Schönberg, he was the third child and second (but eldest surviving) son of George Albert II, Count of Erbach-Fürstenau and Anna Dorothea Christina, a daughter of Count Philipp Gottfried of Hohenlohe-Waldenburg.
+Born in Schönberg, he was the third child and second (but eldest surviving) son of George Albert II, Count of Erbach-Fürstenau, and Anna Dorothea Christina, a daughter of Count Philipp Gottfried of Hohenlohe-Waldenburg.

 Life

-Like several others members of his family, Philipp Charles pursued a military career, and became a major-general and colonel of the Franconian Circle.
+Like several other members of his family, Philipp Charles pursued a military career and became a major-general and colonel of the Franconian Circle.
 He fought for the Holy Roman Empire at the Battle of Höchstädt in 1703.

-After the death of his father in 1717, he ruled jointly with his brothers over all their inheritance, although he managed to kept the sole government over him.
-In 1718 he became sovereign Lord of Breuberg.
+After the death of his father in 1717, he ruled jointly with his brothers over all their inheritance, although he managed to keep sole government over himself.
+In 1718, he became the sovereign Lord of Breuberg.

 Philipp Charles died on 2 June 1736 at Fürstenau, aged 58, and was buried in Michelstadt.

 He married Charlotte Amalie of Kunowitz and had issue: